How to succeed in business: a small business guide

 6. Competitive positioning

-Regularly review competitor customer reviews and social media to identify opportunities to differentiate your business.
+Review competitor customer reviews and social media regularly to identify opportunities to differentiate your business.
+Learn more in our guide to competitor analysis.

 Be ready for challenges

-Contingency planning means preparing for potential obstacles before they impact your business success.
+Contingency planning means preparing for potential obstacles before they impact your business.
+Having backup plans helps you respond quickly when problems arise.

-• Build cash reserves and identify cost-cutting measures for economic downturns
+- economic downturns: build cash reserves and identify cost-cutting measures in advance

-• Implement backup systems and data recovery plans for technology failures
+- technology failures: implement backup systems and data recovery plans

 Track your success with the right tools

-Financial tracking tools are essential for measuring and achieving business success.
-Without clear visibility into your numbers, you can't make informed decisions about growth opportunities.
+Financial tracking tools are essential for measuring and achieving business success, especially since you must keep records on employment taxes for at least four years after the tax becomes due or is paid.
+Clear visibility into your numbers helps you make informed decisions about growth opportunities.

 Xero's accounting software helps you track the success metrics that matter most:

-• Monitor revenue trends with real-time sales reports
+- revenue monitoring: track sales trends with real-time reports

 FAQs on business success